luyadev/luya/docs/guide/app-admin-module-jwt-spa.md

 As all LUYA admin APIs requerd an authentification are proxied trough LUYA API Users (Read about [[concept.headless.md]]).

-The life cycle of the JWT request is described as followed (assuming jwt configuration in the modul is done accordingly):
+The life cycle of the JWT request is described as followed (assuming JWT configuration in the modul is done accordingly):

 Get the token: